TayThorian/MasterBookVault/README.md

 ## Goblinoid Games
 - GBD1003 - Advanced Labyrinth Lord
 ## Schwalb Entertainment
+- SDL1000 - Shadow of the Demon Lord
 - SWW2401 - Shadow of the Weird Wizard
 - SWW2402 - Secrets of the Weird Wizard
 ## Digest Group Publications